sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

 #### Keyword

 A **keyword** is a keyword that can be used for search, either manually (the user enters the wanted keyword in the searchbar of the website) or automatically (through the search tab in the navigation panel)
-A keyword in attached with a category (among the following names : concept, type, operator, statement, constant, action, attribute, skill, facet).
+A keyword in attached with a category (among the following names : concept, type, operator, statement, architecture, constant, action, attribute, skill, facet).
 --> A keyword that is a _concept_ can be linked with other keywords (ex : the keyword "BDI" will be linked with the keywords "eval_when", "get_priority"...)
 --> A keyword that is a _facet_ is linked to a _statement_ keyword (ex : the keyword "torus" will be linked with the keyword "global").
---> A keyword that is an _action_ or an _attribute_ is linked either to a _skill_ keyword (if it is actually an action or an attribute of a skill) or to a _statement_ keyword (if it is a built-in action or attribute).
+--> A keyword that is an _action_ or an _attribute_ is linked either to a _skill_ keyword (if it is actually an action or an attribute of a skill), an _architecture_ keyword (if it is an action or a behavior of an architecture) or to a _statement_ keyword (if it is a built-in action or attribute).
+--> A keyword that is a _statement_ can be linked to an _architecture_ keyword.

 A keyword is composed of:
 * **id** (unique id)